 SAP’s Moving to the Cloud and Needs Different (Read: Younger) Employees?

 The hard choices facing SAP are emblematic of the industry’s shift toward selling products in the cloud, which allows companies to implement new software faster and cheaper than products that need to be installed at a customer’s own data center.
 It’s a move that will require fewer people, and with different skill sets than many of those now at SAP.

 The idea that SAP is moving to the cloud is simply false.
-SAP is actually moving to simply mark up the cloud services of other cloud providers as we covered in the article How to Understand SAP’s Upcharge as a Service Cloud, and massively up charging the customer for “going through SAP.”
+SAP is moving to mark up the cloud services of other cloud providers as we covered in the article How to Understand SAP’s Upcharge as a Service Cloud, and massively up charging the customer for “going through SAP.”
 Therefore, the rest of the paragraph is also false.
 SAP is not moving to younger employees because their delivery mechanism is changing.
-SAP has an 85% margin on its support, and in fact, most of the margins are in support as covered in the article The Giant Margins for SAP and Oracle Support, and SAP has outsourced most of its support staff to India, precisely to obtain these margins.
-The fact is that SAP’s margins have virtually nothing to do with the cloud discussions, it is the overseas workers that allow SAP to have the margins that it does.
+SAP has an 85% margin on its support.
+Most of the margins are in support as covered in the article The Giant Margins for SAP and Oracle Support, and SAP has outsourced most of its support staff to India, precisely to obtain these margins.
+The fact is that SAP’s margins have virtually nothing to do with the cloud discussions; it is the overseas workers that allow SAP to have the margins that it does.